Skip to content

 Accessibility Considerations

-• Always include an aria-label on the <nav> element to identify the pagination region
+• Always include an aria-label on the <nav> element to identify the pagination region, as well as avoiding the need to label the [role="group"] element.

 • Use aria-current="page" to indicate the current page to assistive technologies